"Make A Joyful Noise":

 Many of these tunes have been performed by the Old Stoughton Musical Society Chorus, the oldest singing society in the U.S., founded in 1786, during the same era when these tunes were composed.

-The music on the CD was compiled by Roger Lee Hall, Director of the New England Music Archive (NEMA).
+The music and historical information on the CD-ROM was compiled by Roger Lee Hall, Director of the Center for American Music Preservation (CAMP).

 (Boston, 1878/ Reprint, 1980)